Buleleng Regency: Ethnicities

 Most of the ethnic groups in Buleleng are Balinese.
 Based on data from the Central Bureau of Statistics in the Indonesian Population Census 2010, as many as 575,905 people or 92.27% of the 624,125 people of Buleleng Regency are of the Balinese ethnic group.
-Then the Javanese ethnic as much as 2.41%, and several others such as the Bali Aga, Madurese, Bugis, and several others ethnic groups.
+Following this, the Javanese ethnicity is up to 2.41% of the population.
+Other ethnic groups are also present such as the Bali Aga, Madurese, Bugis, and several others.
 In Singaraja, there is a Bugis village, where the majority of the residents are Bugis and majority are Hindus.

 The following is the population of Buleleng Regency based on ethnicity in 2010: